Tencent/omi/README.md

 - Extensive React/Preact/Omi compatibility
 - Scoped CSS, made css selector simple
 - Each component has a update method, you can continue to use setState
+- Create website with no build configuration if you use omi-cli, the same as multi-page support of create-react-app
 - Store system, data and logic of components management for omi without other frameworks dependencies
 - Server side render, Native Suppport, ES6+, JSX, VDOM, React DevTools, HMR ...